-Nakajima & Magee (1970) reported that dog denervated pouch pepsinogen secretion in the dog. significantly increased after duodenal acidification to pH 3.
+Nakajima & Magee (1970) reported that dog denervated pouch pepsinogen output was significantly increased after duodenal acidification to pH 3.
 In these experiments, intravenous infusion of secretin caused a similar response in pepsinogen secretion, whereas administration of cholecystokinin markedly inhibited pepsinogen secretion.
 In dog innervated fundic pouches, secretin potentiated and cholecystokinin inhibited pepsin output in response to a meal (Sjodin, 1972).
 In dogs, a stimulated pepsinogen secretion after duodenal acidification was also noticed by Saik et al. (1969) and in isolated canine stomachs, secretin reduced the output of hydrochloric acid maintained by a continuous intra-arterial pentagastrin infusion, but increased pepsinogen output (Kowalewski & Kolodej, 1974).
-Comman (Berstad & Petersen, 1972; Petersen & Berstad, 1973).
+Comparable effects of secretin and cholecystokinin on pepsinogen secretion have been shown in man (Berstad & Petersen, 1972; Petersen & Berstad, 1973).